-Depending on what you want to do, you can choose to stay in one of several picturesque towns.
-Santa Rosa is the largest city in the county, and offers a good location just 55 minutes from San Francisco.
+Depending on what you want to do, choose to stay in one of several picturesque towns.
+Santa Rosa is the largest city in the county and offers a good location just 55 minutes from San Francisco.
 There are several neighborhoods of cultural interest, and as is the norm in Sonoma, good food and wine, too.

 The historic town of Sonoma is where the Franciscans built the last California mission, located on a charming town square peppered with wineries and restaurants.
 If the outdoor life is what you seek, stay in Guerneville under the redwoods, or one of the coastal towns, like Bogeda Bay.

 I chose to stay in the town of Healdsburg, because I had an invitation to visit, and because I’d heard that Healdsburg is the new IT place for city dwellers to escape to the country.
 Napa is still a top destination from the San Francisco Bay area (and everywhere else), but Healdsburg is getting a lot of attention now from folks who like a quieter, less dressed-up type of getaway.